 3. Hosts as Internal Ecosystems

-The discipline of ecological immunology is still in its infancy; the majority of immunological studies in wildlife to date have measured just one or two basic components of host immunity and host-pathogen interactions.
+The discipline of ecological immunology is still fairly new; the majority of immunological studies in wildlife to date have measured just one or two basic components of host immunity and host-pathogen interactions.
 While examining immune function in natural settings is complex due to individual variation, seasonal fluctuations, and innumerable other factors that must be controlled for, I feel strongly that we must ultimately ground-truth the findings from highly controlled laboratory studies in natural systems.
 Thus, for my dissertation research, I measured nine measures of immune function, four hormones, several body measurements, infection with three pathogens, and several environmental parameters in my study animals.
 In addition, I performed the first longitudinal, comprehensive ecological immunology study in the wild, as I resampled my study animals as many times as possible over five seasons to control for individual variation and to examine pathogen and immune changes over time.
 While I have used these data to examine several hypotheses thus far (see above), I am also interested in quantifying the relationships between all components within these hosts.
-I am currently working on developing an internal host “food web” using path and cluster analyses; while a few other studies have attempted to quantify the internal host ecosystem, the wealth of data I possess for each of my study animals over time will allow me to create the most comprehensive analysis of internal host ecosystems to date.
+I continue to work on developing an internal host “food web” using path and cluster analyses; while a few other studies have attempted to quantify the internal host ecosystem, the wealth of data I possess for each of my study animals over time will allow me to create the most comprehensive analysis of internal host ecosystems to date.
 While this is a valuable exercise in and of itself to both highlight the complexity of the internal host milieu and to drive the further development of these methods, such networks will also help to elucidate complex host-pathogen interactions from a within-host perspective and will help drive future research efforts.